Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

     > **Note:** An exact match of the folder without a wildcard takes priority over the wildcard pattern.

-22. To configure a dependent picklist that defines a constraint between two lists of values, use this example:
+22. Starting from Outlook Integration 2.9.1, you can configure a dependent picklist that defines a constraint between two lists of values.
+For example:

     ```xml
     <match pattern="/app:company_home/st:sites/cm:qa-ext-custom-metadata/cm:documentLibrary/cm:list-metadata" type="folder">